npnorman/enigma/README.md

 Each rotor will have a mapping such that some letter, represented by a number, will have a mapping to a new letter in the next rotor.
 Likewise, when moving backwards, they are reversed.
 To implement this I will be using maps and bidirectional maps (object) to store these values.

+Note: The turnover is represented as the characters from 0-25, not their mappings.
+As well, when retreiving a letter, you must get the mapping, then subtract 1 from the final result to get the correct final mapping.
+Ex.
+Offset = 1, A->D, final result = D-1 = C.

 The input, plugboard, and reflector are all one direction mappings and the rotors are bidirectional mapping.

 For historical accuracy, the rotor and reflector settings will mimick real world enigma machines.